egison/sweet-egison/README.md

 ```

 In most cases, the depth-first search is faster than the default breadth-first search strategy.
-It is recommended to always use `matchAllDFS` if it is OK to do so.
+It is recommended to always use `matchAll dfs` if it is OK to do so.

-With `matchAllDFS`, we can define an intuitive pattern-matching version of `concat` function on lists.
+With `matchAll dfs`, we can define an intuitive pattern-matching version of `concat` function on lists.

 ```haskell
 > concat xs = matchAll dfs xs (List (List Something)) [[mc| _ ++ (_ ++ $x : _) : _ -> x |]]